fuzzylogicxx/fuzzylogic/posts/font-smoothing-and-rendering.md

 draft: true

 ---
-I remember a time, maybe around ten years ago, when I became aware of some CSS properties that promised improved font-rendering, namely `-webkit-font-smoothing` (set to `antialisased`) and `text-rendering` (set to `optimizeLegibility`).
-Such was my excitement at the marginal gains after adding them and seeing the effect on pages in Chrome/Mac, that I for a while I threw caution to the wind and used them as standard in production.
-I wasn’t alone.
+I remember there was a time, maybe around ten years ago, when I became aware of some CSS properties for improving font-rendering, namely `-webkit-font-smoothing` set to `antialiased` and `text-rendering` set to `optimizeLegibility`.
+And after trying them, such was my excitement at the marginal gains observed on pages viewed in Chrome/Mac that I threw caution to the wind and for a while used these – pretty much at the global level – in production.

+And I wasn’t alone.
+It was pretty common to see these in the CSS of popular websites.

 However blah.
 And since then I haven’t used them.
 And no one has complained.